310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 </div>

 {% bubble Jun v3 %}
-(Ohii-san’d be a good choice for this theme, but since he’s always trying to be the main lead, he might stand out too much… Like, to the point where he might just take the whole spotlight for himself.)
+<th>(Ohii-san’d be a good choice for this theme, but since he’s always trying to be the main lead, he might stand out too much… Like, to the point where he might just take the whole spotlight for himself.)</th>

-(Were this a CosPro-only job, I’d have considered him, but… Since different agencies are involved, it’d be better to move away from the best options…)

-(I wouldn’t have minded it if this were a job for CosPro, but… since other agencies are involved, it’d be wise to leave him out of the potential candidates/options…)
+<th>(I wouldn’t have minded it if this were a job for CosPro, but… since other agencies are involved, it’d be wise to leave him out of the potential candidates…)</th>

 ——Woah!?
 Nagi-senpai, how long have you been here!?
 {% endbubble %}